traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.question.md

     -- The key is formatter
     -- The value is a regular function that returns a string (that holds some HTML)

-Part 5 / How to Run Code when a user Clicks on a data point
+Part 6 / How to run code when a user clicks on a data point
 -----------------------------------------------------------
  1. Create a private method:  logPointInfo()
     -- This method will log the point info

-          private logPointInfo(event: any): void {
-            console.log('event.point.x=', event.point.x, '   event.point.y=', event.point.y, '   event=', event);
-          }

  2. Tell highcharts to call this method when a user clicks on it